rocky-linux/documentation/docs/books/web_services/053-load-balancer-proxies-squid.md

 As we'll see later in this chapter, this isn't the only use for a proxy.

-A proxy can be deployed to :
+A proxy can be deployed to:

 * Deny access to certain resources based on various parameters,
 * Set up authentication and monitoring of clients' Internet activities,